indrajithbandara/awesome-awesome/README.md

-#Awesome Awosome list on GitHub
+#Awesome Awesome list on GitHub

 A curated list of awesome lists